rukmanigopalan/adlsgen1togen2migrationsamples/src/Lift and Shift/README.md

-* **Configuration**: This folder will have the configuration file [IncrementalLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Incremental/Configuration/IncrementalLoadConfig.json) and all the details of resource group and subscription along with source and destination path of ADLS Gen1 and Gen2.
+* **Configuration**: This folder will have the configuration file [FullLoadConfig.json](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Incremental/Configuration/IncrementalLoadConfig.json) and all the details of resource group and subscription along with source and destination path of ADLS Gen1 and Gen2.

 * **Migration**: Contains the json files, templates to create dynamic data factory pipeline and copy the data from Gen1 to Gen2.

 * **Validation**: Contains the PowerShell scripts which will read the Gen1 and Gen2 data and validate it post migration to generate post migration report.

-* **[StartIncrementalLoadMigration](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Incremental/StartIncrementalLoadMigration.ps1)**: Script to invoke the migration activity by creating increment pipeline in the data factory.

-* **[StartIncrementalLoadValidation](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Incremental/StartIncrementalLoadValidation.ps1)** : Script to invoke the Validation process to compare the data between Gen1 and Gen2 post migration and generate summary report.

- **Note**: The [Full load Migration and Validation](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Incremental/StartFullLoadMigrationAndValidation.ps1) script is to migrate the full data load from Gen1 to Gen2.
+ [StartFullLoadMigrationAndValidation.ps1](https://github.com/rukmani-msft/adlsgen1togen2migrationsamples/blob/master/src/Incremental/StartFullLoadMigrationAndValidation.ps1) script is to migrate the existing data from Gen1 to Gen2.

  2. **Set up the Configuration file to connect to azure data factory**: